-Through Monday, July 20 we present the Invisible Sun Bundle, featuring the “Digital Black Cube” that embodies the surreal, visionary Monte Cook Games RPG of vislae magicians exploring the nature of reality as they walk the Path of Suns: Invisible Sun.
+In June 2020 we presented the Invisible Sun Bundle featuring the “Digital Black Cube” that embodies the surreal, visionary Monte Cook Games RPG of vislae magicians exploring the nature of reality as they walk the Path of Suns: Invisible Sun.

 “Invisible Sun is not a true look at occultism or a real-world manual for magic,” says designer Monte Cook in Invisible Sun rulebook 4, The Path.
 More accurately, this surreal modern-fantasy RPG is an ambitious simulation of the occult philosophies of Hermeticism, Thelema, and the magician’s process of self-actualization — the “left-hand path.”
 And if not a practice in itself, Invisible Sun nonetheless attempted a working, a transformation — in this case, of the roleplaying market.